 The Museum is a professional history that will endure for generations.
 Its presentation is apolitical, providing an objective and factual historical report.
 Since the Party’s founding in 1854 by citizens of diverse political philosophies, Republicans have promoted bold ideas, courageous leadership, and Constitutional adherence.
 Presenting that story in an accurate, educational, and entertaining manner for visitors of all ages is the goal.

 The Museum is a privately-funded endeavor, devoid of governmental largess and special accommodation, driven by contemporary concerned citizens’ desire to showcase Republicans’ rich role in shaping American history.
-Located in Ripon, Wisconsin, the Museum sits adjacent to and overlooking the Little White Schoolhouse, “Birthplace of the Republican Party” National Historic Landmark – where it all began over 160 years ago.
+Located in Ripon, Wisconsin, the Museum sits adjacent to and overlooking the Little White Schoolhouse, “Birthplace of the Republican Party” National Historic Landmark – where republicanism’s principles came to life over 160 years ago.

 The Republican Party not only enjoyed nearly immediate success after its founding, but after the elections of 1860, went on to dominate American politics for the next 72 years – a period often described as the Party’s Golden Age.
 Its success was due initially to its record in the Civil War and to its policies, including a protective tariff, sound money – which kept interest rates low and private investment high, and active government involvement in infrastructure development and security of the homeland.
 These policies resonated strongly with a broad spectrum of the American public at a time when most Americans were engaged in agriculture or in small-scale, largely family-owned businesses or manufacturing enterprises and were deeply imbued with a strong sense of individualism.